morph-l2/morph-doc/docs/how-morphism-works/decentralized-sequencers/1-morphism-decentralized-sequencer-network.md

 Once the signing is completed, the selected sequencer will submit these blocks as a batch to Layer 1 through its batch submitter component.

-For more detail on how batch is generated, please refer to the [rollup](../../how-morphism-works/general-protocol-design/1-rollup.md) section.
+For more detail on how the batch is generated, please refer to the [rollup](../../how-morphism-works/general-protocol-design/1-rollup.md) section.

 #### Consensus verification